-As Aberdeen City Council had it’s own duct infrastructure around Aberdeen, (which is utilised for CCTV), it made perfect sense to make use of these ducts by Aberdeen City Council installing their own fibre, building a private network which is not beholden to any third party organisation and thus avoiding any future operating costs.
+As Aberdeen City Council had it’s own duct infrastructure around Aberdeen, (which is utilised for CCTV).
+It made perfect sense to make use of these ducts by Aberdeen City Council installing their own fibre, building a private network.
+This allows Aberdeen City Council to not beholden to any third party organisation and thus avoiding any future operating costs.

 Tender for a Managed Switch Network.

 Having installed the Fibre, Aberdeen City Council issued a tender for managed Gigabit Ethernet switches, together with an SNMP multi-user network management system and commissioning services.
 Case Communications was one of a number of companies who replied to Aberdeen City Council’s tender and whose products matched the requirements most closely, at the most competitive prices.